15. Sweet Home Alabama (2002)

 4. Pretty Woman (1990)

 Julia Roberts was only 22 when she starred as Vivian, a Hollywood hooker with a heart of gold, opposite Richard Gere in Pretty Woman.
-The now-iconic Pygmalion update didn’t just launch her to superstardom — it also took in a total of $178.4 million at the U.S. box office.
+The now-iconic Pygmalion update didn’t just launch her to the top of the A-list — it also took in a total of $178.4 million at the U.S. box office.
 In other words: Big money.
 Big.
 Huge.

 3. Hitch (2005)